jackhwl/go-lang/React_Go/Readme.md

   - Creating a select component
   - Creating a checkbox component
   - Using our input controls to create the edit movie form
+  - Continuing to work on the EditMoive component